White Chocolate Blondies

 What is a blondie?
 It’s basically the first cousin to both brownies and chocolate chip cookies.
 That is the relative jackpot, if you ask me!

-The beauty of Browned Butter White Chocolate Blondies are they are similar to cookies but easier.
+The beauty of White Chocolate Blondie Bars are they are similar to cookies but easier.
 We love easy!
 The dough is poured into a pan, baked and then cut into squares.

-I played around with a recipe I found in the America’s Test Kitchen Cookbook.
+I played around with this Blondies recipe I found in America’s Test Kitchen Cookbook.
 It is the cookbook I reach for the most because of the amount of time they spend researching and experimenting with their recipes.
 I have mad respect for their methods!
-I would like to be like them, with their professional kitchens and paid dish washers.
+I would like to be like them, with their professional kitchens and paid dishwashers.
 I would LOVE someone to wash my dishes!
 Can you even imagine?
 Pure heaven.
+I digress.

 - Brown the Butter.
 There is a technique to this method.
 You want to give the butter time to deepen but not so long that the water evaporates out of the butter.
 I found that constantly swirling the pan helps the butter to brown nicely.
 It is not something you want to walk away from.
 It’s serious business and needs to be watched closely.
 It will only take 3-4 minutes on medium heat.